laravel/framework/readme.md

 - Added `resolving` method to IoC container for catching resolutions.
 - Added `shouldReceive` and `swap` methods to facade.
 - Added `bound` method to the IoC container.
+- Utilize `checkdate` in the `date` validation rule to make sure the date is actually valid.

 ## Beta 3